 Google boss also justifies the hard choices he had to make to keep the company focused.

-"2012 Update from the CEO" offers little in the way of surprises and only briefly touches on the major controversies that have arisen during his time as Google's chief executive.
+Google CEO Larry Page on Thursday published an open letter revisiting his accomplishments during his first year as CEO and explaining some of the rationale behind his actions.
+His "2012 Update from the CEO" offers little in the way of surprises and only briefly touches on the major controversies that have arisen during his time as Google's chief executive.

 "Last April, I began by reorganizing the management team around our core products to improve responsibility and accountability across Google," Page wrote.
 "I also kicked off a big clean-up.
 Google has so many opportunities that, unless we make some hard choices, we end up spreading ourselves too thin and don't have the impact we want."

 Some of those choices, like closing or combining more than 30 products, may not have been welcomed by everyone, but they're certainly defensible from a business standpoint.
 Likewise, Page's Google-wide makeover--"a cleaner, more consistent, and beautiful look," as he put it--was bound to elicit complaints, but aesthetic changes will never please everyone.